Although the statement that charities support and perpetuate poverty is harsh, it is the real truth.

 THumP®’s solutions will work.

 Put the money directly into the hands of the people, limiting that money’s purpose to purchasing the basic goods and services that the people need to lift them out of poverty.
-Establish a Non-Inflationary Law that controls the prices that the companies can charge.
+Establish a Non-Inflationary Law (see our proposed Constitution, Article I, Section 9: c.) that controls the prices that the companies can charge.
 If ACME bandages sells a bandage to United Way for $1.00, there’s no reason why ACME should be allowed to charge $2.00 for the same bandage just because the people now have the means to buy the bandage that they need.
 If ACME wants to sell more bandages, and it will if there exists a demand, then it needs to setup shop in an impoverished area, pay the local residents to run ACME’s local store, and then everyone benefits.